architect/arc.codes/public/intro/philosophy.md

 ---

-Architect defines a high level plaintext format, `.arc`, as a manifest file and otherwise views cloud infrastructure and configuration as a build artifact.
+Architect defines a high level plaintext format, `app.arc`, as a manifest file and otherwise views cloud infrastructure and configuration as a build artifact.

 - Focus on defining app architecture with simple, plain and clear language
 - Generate code to work locally and totally offline
 - Deploy and extend with standard CloudFormation templates
 - The format, parser, and tooling are also all completely open to extension

-> In theory, the `.arc` format is entirely portable between cloud vendors.
+> In theory, the `app.arc` format is entirely portable between cloud vendors.
 However no ports to clouds other than AWS have been made as of today.

 ---

 ## The Architect format

-The `.arc` format follows a few simple rules:
+The `app.arc` format follows a few simple rules:

 - Comments start with `#`
 - Sections start with `@`
 - **Everything between sections becomes instructions for generating AWS resources**

-`.arc` files are made up of the following sections:
+`app.arc` files are made up of the following sections:

 - [`@app`](/reference/arc/app) [*required*] defines your application namespace
 - [`@aws`](/reference/arc/aws) defines AWS variables